 studio august 2019

 Keerat Kaur is a Canadian-born Artist & Architect (lic.
-OAA) with Sikh-Punjabi roots.
-Her work takes shape through the disciplines of painting, sculpture, hand-embroidery, music, and architecture.
-She gathers inspiration from indic philosophies to evoke themes of spirituality and fantasia.
-Her aesthetic lies in the realm of the surreal, merging mundane and dream-like qualities
+OAA) with Sikh-Panjabi roots.
+Her work takes shape through the disciplines of painting, sculpture, writing, music, and architecture.
+Drawing inspiration from Sikh philosophies, she employs the art of metaphor and symbolism to revolutionize our relationship to nature and spirituality.
+Her aesthetic sensibility lies within a realm where the ordinary merges with the dreamlike.

 She completed her schooling in French Immersion, received her BA in 2012 (Western University) and her Master of Architecture in 2016 (U of T), while continuing her formal training in the Dhrupad and Khayaal schools of Indian Classical Music.
-Having a passion for languages, she is able to read, write and speak Punjabi, French, and Hindi.
-She is currently studying the ancient language of Braj through the examination of historical Sikh texts.
-Keerat currently lives and works between Toronto-London, Ontario.
+Having a passion for languages, she is able to read, write and speak Panjabi, French, and Hindi.
+She is currently learning the Shahmukhi script and is studying the ancient language of Braj through the examination of historical Sikh texts.
+More recently, her work has contributed to the advancement of language-learning and preservation.
+Keerat currently lives and works between Vancouver, BC and Toronto-London, Ontario.

 For a more detailed CV and references, please contact firstname.lastname@example.org